What is the valuation of your home?

 The Best Method

-To find the real value of your home, you should use all three approaches, but heavily weigh the findings from the sales comparison approach.
+To find the real value of your home, you should use all three approaches, but heavily weigh the findings from the sales comparison approach and what homes actually sold for, not what they were listed for.

 Remember, all markets are subject to supply and demand, and if more supply is needed, then the cost of creating additional supply will affect the values of the supply that is already in the market, over the long run.